zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-p-batchsize.md

 - The value is not to high
 - The value is not to low

-There is a lot of article
+You may find a lot of articles about the recommended batch size.
+Some people will recommand 1000, 2000, 5000, etc. but all will end up...

 ### Use a Transaction
 By default, SqlBulkCopy do not use a transaction.